poems4u/poems4u/content/poems/posts/thehugpost/Thehug.md .md

 The conviction, <br>
 The hope and the affliction, <br>
 The strecthing limbs as <br>
-Gifts offered in mutual recognition.
+Gifts offered in mutual recognition?

 And when our plane of faith no longer covers half a geography <br>
 And becomes contented to fill a room, <br>